 Employees generally respond well to compensation benchmarking because it can keep salary and benefits packages transparent and equitable.
 Employees appreciate knowing they receive the same pay as others in comparable jobs within and outside the company.
 Therefore, benchmarking helps to retain staff.

-Compensation or salary benchmarking best practices include picking the right competitors and jobs to benchmark.
+Salary benchmarking best practices include picking the right competitors and jobs to benchmark.
 HR teams should also work with department managers and use the resulting data to create a thorough, accurate report.
+Here are eight best practices to help guarantee effective salary benchmarking.

 -

 Consider the salary benchmarking big picture.
-Consider how benchmarking will affect salaries and bonuses, incentives, employer contributions and benefits, and your promotion and hiring plan.
+Understand how benchmarking will affect salaries, bonuses, incentives, employer contributions and benefits, and your promotion and hiring plans.
+This holistic approach ensures that your compensation strategy aligns with overall business objectives and market trends.

 -